chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 Changes MUST be documented in the schema [Changelog](#changelog) at the end of this document.

-Cell Census data releases are versioned separately from the schema.
+Census data releases are versioned separately from the schema.

 ## Schema

 ### Data included

-All datasets included in the Cell Census MUST be of [CELLxGENE dataset schema version 3.0.X](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md).
+All datasets included in the Census MUST be of [CELLxGENE dataset schema version 3.0.X](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md).
 The following data constraints are imposed on top of the CELLxGENE dataset schema.

 #### Species

-The Cell Census MUST only contain observations (cells) with an  [`organism_ontology_term_id`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#organism_ontology_term_id) value of either "NCBITaxon:10090" for *Mus musculus* or "NCBITaxon:9606" for *Homo sapiens* MUST be included.
+The Census MUST only contain observations (cells) with an  [`organism_ontology_term_id`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#organism_ontology_term_id) value of either "NCBITaxon:10090" for *Mus musculus* or "NCBITaxon:9606" for *Homo sapiens* MUST be included.

-The Cell Census MUST only contain features (genes) with a [`feature_reference`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#feature_reference) value of either "NCBITaxon:10090" for *Mus musculus* or "NCBITaxon:9606" for *Homo sapiens* MUST be included
+The Census MUST only contain features (genes) with a [`feature_reference`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#feature_reference) value of either "NCBITaxon:10090" for *Mus musculus* or "NCBITaxon:9606" for *Homo sapiens* MUST be included

 #### Multi-species data constraints

 Per the CELLxGENE dataset schema, [multi-species datasets MAY contain observations (cells) of a given organism and features (genes) of a different one](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#general-requirements), as defined in [`organism_ontology_term_id`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#organism_ontology_term_id) and [`feature_reference`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#feature_reference) respectively.

 For a given multi-species dataset, the table below shows all possible combinations of organisms for both observations and features.
-For each combination, inclusion criteria for the Cell Census is provided.
+For each combination, inclusion criteria for the Census is provided.

 <table>
 <thead>